The 3D printing revolution

 ...it's a perfect fit!

-"I’ll soon be ready to play football!"
+"I’ll soon be ready to play soccer!"

-A real innovation
+A real game-changer

-3D technologies offer hope for the 40 million people globally who are in need of a artificial limb or brace as part of their rehabilitation.
+3D technologies offer hope for the 40 million people globally who are in need of an artificial limb or brace as part of their rehabilitation.
 Many of these people live in isolated areas or conflict zones where they cannot access care.

 The 3D scanning system is lightweight, portable and simple to use, making it possible to take measurements in challenging conditions.
 Splints, braces and prostheses can be produced remotely via 3D printing and delivered to those most in need.